 Being the biggest and most populated island of the Seychelles, Mahe is where most of the action is after dark.
 And although most hotels and resorts have their own bars for guests to relax in of an evening, there’s still a good choice of bars and nightclubs for those looking to let their hair down.

 Level 3 Bar – Friday nights at this busy Victoria bar is the place to be for a pre-party drink at reasonable prices.
 Located in the Docklands building it’s a great place to mix with locals, whilst relaxing to some groovy tunes, before heading on to one of Mahe's nightclubs.
+It is said to be the best bar in Mahe.

 Upgrade 9T Club – New to the Mahe nightlife scene, and located in the same building as Lovenut, this lively club is a great place to head to for a fix of hip-hop, reggae and R & B, along with all the latest international hits.